Los Angeles Reaches 1 Million Ft of Sewer Using Trenchless Methods

-Trenchless methods have been used to rehabilitate existing sewers from 6 to 120 in. in size, and to install new sewers up to 150” in diameter.
-Materials that have been used in either new construction or rehabilitation include vinylester resin cured-in-place pipe, HDPE slipliner, fold and form, PVC cast in place liner and fberglass reinforced pipe.
+Trenchless methods have been used to rehabilitate existing sewers from 6 to 120 in. in size, and to install new sewers up to 150 in. in diameter.
+Materials that have been used in either new construction or rehabilitation include vinylester resin cured-in-place pipe, HDPE slipliner, fold-and-form, PVC cast in place liner and fiberglass reinforced pipe.

 In order to produce the plans needed to carry out this work, the City has been creative in developing and copyrighting a proprietary software package, SMARTS (Sewer Management Automated Repair Tracking System) program.
 SMARTS is used to prepare plans for the Secondary Sewer Renewal Program that rehabilitates an average of 60 miles of 8- and 16-in. pipe each year.
 This program produces a reduced format design and bidding package, usually with no drawings, that significantly reduces the cost and time of preparing plans and specifications.
 This program employs state-of-the-art GIS technology, electronic vault plan retrieval, and sewer video to bring all of the necessary information for the design of sewer rehabilitation projects to the engineer’s desktop.